riscv-non-isa/riscv-arch-test/riscv-ovpsim/examples/fibonacci/README.md

   - SignatureFile   : The name of the file created containing the signature
   - SignatureAtEnd  : Write the signature file at the end of simulation.
   - ResultReg       : The register examined to indicate if the test passed or failed.
-Permitted values 3=gp, 10=a0, 28=t3 (default)
+Permitted index 3=gp, 10=a0, 28=t3 (default), 1=Pass 0=Fail

 Defining the Start of memory containing signature
   - StartAddress    : The address of the memory
-  - StartSymbol     : The symbol, default 'signature_start'
+  - StartSymbol     : The symbol, default 'begin_signature'

 Defining the End of memory containing signature
   - EndAddress      : The address of the memory
-  - EndSymbol       : The symbol, default 'signature_end'
+  - EndSymbol       : The symbol, default 'end_signature'
   - ByteCount       : The size in bytes, from the StartAddress or StartSymbol

 Use the command line argument _-signaturedumphelp_ to see the list of commands